Tim Lau

 How and when should I pay for my sessions?

-Payment details will be shared with you before our assessment session.Please make payment on the day of each session.
+Payment details will be shared with you during our consultation session.Please make payment on the day of each session.